 - the best doughnuts you’ll ever eat!

-I posted the original swoonut recipe, spiced vanilla cake donuts here, and then followed up with a super lush chocolate version here.
-Both versions are dairy free, gluten/grain free (depending on what flour you choose), and refined sugar free.
+I posted the original swoonut recipe, spiced vanilla cake donuts here, and followed them up with an even more lush chocolate version here.
+Both recipes are dairy free, gluten/grain free (depending on what flour you choose), and refined sugar free.
 However, they do contain eggs.
 So my next challenge was to create a swoonut that’s completely plant based.

 I used my egg free ultimate peanut butter chocolate cake recipe for inspiration, with a few tweaks to get the melt-in-your-mouth swoonut texture.
 Peanut butter replaces the eggs and imparts a richness to these new swoonuts, with just a subtle hint of peanut butter flavour.
 If you can’t eat peanuts you could easily swap peanut butter for any nut butter – I think cashew butter would work really well too as it has a similar smooth texture.